mkavulich/ccpp-doc/CCPPtechnical/source/CodeManagement.rst

 -----------------------------------
 Checking out the Code
 -----------------------------------
 Instructions are provided here for the ccpp-physics repository.
-Similar steps are required for the ccpp-frameworkx repository.
+Similar steps are required for the ccpp-framework repository.
 The process for checking out the CCPP is described in the following, assuming access via https rather than ssh.
 We strongly recommend setting up passwordless access to GitHub (see https://help.github.com/categories/authenticating-to-github).

 Start with checking out the main repository from the NCAR GitHub